 - Take it to market

-Firstly, one starts understanding a customer problem.
-Thought this may sound quite evident, I think it’s not.
-How many friends do you have, coming up to you with the ultimate app idea to solve a problem they think requires a technological solution.
-I could give some names here.
+First, one starts by understanding a customer problem.
+Thought this may sound quite evident it may not be the case all the time.
+How many friends do you have coming up to you with the ultimate app idea to solve a problem they think requires a technological solution?
 My first question always is: have you actually asked these potential customers if they agree to have that problem?
-And then, have you ask them whether they would pay someone to get it solved?
+And then, have you ask them whether they would actually pay someone to get it solved for them?

 The reason to ask these simple questions is to validate your hypothesis.
 You may come up with the most beautiful, slickest and revolutionary technology but if customers don’t want to use it or buy it, if your product comes at the wrong time, that’s on you.
 And you’re gonna go bankrupt sooner or later.